gentoid/BassMatrix/README.md

 This is a instrument written in C++ using the IPlug2 API.
 The DSP code is taken from the open303 open source project.

+## Known problems
+* On man the Random button causes the pattern to be silent.

 ## Version 1.20

 Plugin GUI size is saved between sessions.